 Based on the above discussion, it is clear that the critical points of the terrain play a crucial role for the extraction of separatrices.
+This was also confirmed by the empirical study in (Wilcox and Moellering, 1995).
 If the saddle points of the terrain are known, one can start constructing the four special slope lines that emanate from each saddle point by integrating the ODE (1).
 To know when to stop integrating, one has to know the minima, maxima, and saddle points of the terrain.

 Because the slope lines eventually reach the critical points, the location of these points has to be known with high accuracy in order to be able to stop the integration of the slope lines at the right time and place.
 More importantly, the saddle points and their principal directions have to be known with high accuracy to enable the starting of the integration.
 These requirements rule out pixel-based approaches to the extraction of the critical points, because the principal directions of the critical points cannot be determined accurately.

-A method for the extraction of minima and maxima with subpixel accuracy was presented in [10].
+A method for the extraction of minima and maxima with subpixel accuracy was presented in (Steger, 1998b).
 It can easily be modified to extract saddle points as well.
-The method works by constructing a second-order Taylor polynomial for every image point.
-The necessary partial derivatives of the image are obtained by convolving the image with the appropriate partial derivatives of a Gaussian kernel [10, 9].
+The method works by constructing a second-order Taylor polynomial for every DTM or image point.
+The necessary partial derivatives of the image are obtained by convolving the image with the appropriate partial derivatives of a Gaussian kernel (Steger, 1998b, Steger, 1998a).
 Smoothing the input data is necessary to remove noise and plateaus.
-If we denote the Hessian matrix, i.e., the matrix of the second partial derivatives, of the Gaussian-smoothed terrain by $\mathbf{H}g f$, and the gradient of the smoothed terrain by $\nabla_g f$, we can extract the critical points by solving the following linear equation for every image pixel:
+If we denote the Hessian matrix, i.e., the matrix of the second partial derivatives, of the Gaussian-smoothed terrain by $\mathbf{H}g f$, and the gradient of the smoothed terrain by $\nabla_g f$, we can extract the critical points by solving the following linear equation for every DTM or image pixel: